-9. The total Recital and Photo Fee for Solo Participants is $380 and includes: admission for participant and piano accompanist (if needed), Recital booklets with all Recital performers’ biographies and photos (for the booklet sample please click here), Certificate, Teacher’s Diploma, four guests’ tickets and 20-30 digital photos taken by professional photographer during participant’s performance on stage.
+9. The total Recital and Photo Fee for Solo Participants at Weill Recital Hall is $380 and includes: Recital booklets with all Recital performers’ biographies and photos (for the booklet sample please click here), Certificate, Teacher’s Diploma, two (2) guests’ tickets and 20-30 digital photos taken by professional photographer during participant’s performance on stage.
 Participants and piano accompanists do not need tickets to be admitted to the backstage.

 10. Extra performance time of up to 1 minute can be accepted for the Winners Recital with an additional fee of $100.

 11. Organizational Committee collects short biographies to introduce the performers at the Winners Recitals.
 American Protégé reserves the rights to edit, reduce and re-format any submitted biographies as it seems appropriate and fit into the Recital Brochure.